atrisovic/weather-panel.github.io/tutorial-content/content/reduced-form-specification.md

 first think about possible *mechanism(s)* behind a change witnessed in the environment, and then only make choices for variables that can explain that mechanism.
-A few of the important and frequently-used weather variables are listed below, and why you might choose them:
+A few of the important and frequently-used weather variables are listed below, and why we might choose them:

 - **Temperature:** Temperature relationships are often preferred in climate impacts research, because temperature is more predictable